Small Business Accounting

 - Determine if your business is in a position to expand.

-- Determine if your business can easily handle the normal financial ebbs and flows of revenues and expenses.
+- Rule if your business can easily handle the normal financial ebbs and flows of revenues and expenses.

-- Determine if you need to take immediate steps to bolster cash reserves.
+- Resolve if you need to take immediate steps to bolster cash reserves.

 - Determine if your business has been slowing down payables to forestall an inevitable cash shortage.